This post contains affiliate links. Please see our disclosure policy.

 • Sour Cream – You can use full fat greek yogurt, at room temperature, in place of the sour cream.

 • Cake Flour Substitute – Make your own cake flour by spooning & leveling 1 cup of flour into a measuring cup, using a flat edge to level it off.
 Add to a mixing bowl, then remove two tablespoons (scoop & level them off).
 Add two tablespoons of corn starch, then sift this mixture twice.
-This is important to evenly mix the ingredients and to give the same light texture as cake flour.
+This is important to evenly mix the ingredients and to give the same light texture as cake flour. .

-How to Make this Nutella Cake Recipe Step-by-Step:
+How to Make Nutella Cake:

 A bowl of chocolate cake batter.